socek/baelfire/doc/examples/django.rst

 Now we have 2 tasks which needs to use ``manage.py``, so I made base class ``BaseManagePy`` with default dependency, which make sure that the requiretments will be updated before running ``manage.py`` command.
-At this point we may want to add ``AlwaysTrue`` dependency here, but it is design flaw.
+At this point we may want to add ``AlwaysTrue`` dependency here, but it will be a design flaw.
 In the future, you may want to use ``manage.py`` command which does not need to be rebuild every time it will be started.

 .. literalinclude:: django/run-11